 1) Harihareshwar Beach: The highlight of the pilgrimage town of Harihareshwar, the Harihareshwar beach is ideal for those looking for a clean and a soothing beach where one can spend some unhurrying time and forget their bustling life in cities.

-The beach assures a noise-free ambience with no watersports and no loud tourists around, as most people visiting Harihareshwar come here for paying their tribute to lord Harihareshwar.
-There’s moreover only one shack available throughout its half a kilometre expanse.
+The beach assures a noise-free ambiance with no watersports and no loud tourists around, as most people visiting Harihareshwar come here for paying their tribute to lord Harihareshwar.
+There’s moreover only one shack available throughout its half a kilometer expanse.

 2) Anjanvel Village: One of the many villages en route, Anjanvel village offers an ideal rural escape.
 During our stop at Anjarle and a few hours of strolling and eating in the town, I found people in Anjanvel being very hospitable, with most of them eager to share smiles and engage in a happy conversation with tourists.